SofiaDeLaRosa/Mb_vs_time/README.md

  ## Results

- We did SSH key authentication with WEB SERVER and DATA SERVER.
+ We did SSH key authentication with WEB SERVER and DATA SERVER. <br>
  We calculate the latency between with WEB SERVER and DATA SERVER.
  We use scp to copy files from one server to another.
  We put the last bit in a buffer.